HellenNamulinda/Sakila-database-analysis/README.md

 ## Local Environment Setup
 To analyze the data, **PostgreSQL** was installed on the local machine.

-For detailed instructions on how to install  PostgreSQL, vist http://www.postgresqltutorial.com/install-postgresql/
+For detailed instructions on how to install  PostgreSQL, visit http://www.postgresqltutorial.com/install-postgresql/